-'''

-Documented commands (use 'help -v' for verbose/'help <topic>' for details):
+''' Documented commands (use 'help -v' for verbose/'help <topic>' for details):

 Application Management

-(continues on next page)
+deploy Deploy command

+expire Expire command

+findleakers Find Leakers command

+list List command

+redeploy Redeploy command '''

 '''

-deplov

-Deploy command

-expire

-Expire command

-Find Leakers command

-findleakers

-list

-List command

-redeploy

-Redeploy command
+restart

 usage: restart [-h] {now,later,sometime,whenever}

-restart
+Sessions command

 sessions

-Sessions command

 Start command

 start

+stop

 Stop command

-stop
+undeploy

 Undeploy command

-undeploy

 Connecting

 connect

 Connect command

 which

 Which command

 Server Information

 resources

 Resources command

+Server Info command

 serverinfo

-Server Info command

 sslconnectorciphers SSL Connector Ciphers command is an example of a command that

 ⇔contains

 multiple lines of help information for the user.
 Each line of

 →help in a

-contiguous set of lines will be printed and aligned in the
+contiguous set of lines will be printed and aligned in the,

 ⇔verbose output

 provided with 'help --verbose'

 Status command

 status

 thread_dump

 Thread Dump command

 vminfo

 VM Info command

 Other

+alias

 Manage aliases

-alias

 config

 Config command

+Run a text editor and optionally open a file with it

 edit

-Run a text editor and optionally open a file with it

 List available commands or provide detailed help for a specific

 help

 ⇔command

+View, run, edit, save, or clear previously entered commands

 history

-View, run, edit, save, or clear previously entered commands

 macro

 Manage macros

 Invoke Python command or shell

 ру

+quit

 Exits this application

-quit
+run_pyscript

+run_script

-run_pyscriptRuns a python script file inside the consolerun_scriptRuns commands in script file that is encoded
+Runs a python script file inside the console

 Runs commands in script file that is encoded as either ASCII or

 →UTF-8 text

+set

 Set a settable parameter or show current settings of parameters

-set
+Execute a command as if at the OS prompt

 shell

-Execute a command as if at the OS prompt

 List available shortcuts

 shortcuts

 Version command

 version

 '''

-When called with the -v flag for verbose help, the one-line description for each command is provided by the first line of the docstring for that command's associated do method.
+When called with the -v flag for verbose help, the one-line description for each command is provided by the first line of the docstring for that command's associated $do$ method.